After you receive a diagnosis of cancer, starting or maintaining an exercise routine might seem like the least of your worries.

 Cancer treatments such as chemotherapy, radiation and bone marrow transplants can reduce your energy, Snyder says.
 That’s because while cancer drugs attack cancer cells, they also strike healthy cells, including red blood cells.
 As a result, patients can develop anemia, which causes them to experience fatigue.

 “Among our patients, fatigue is the most-cited physical effect of cancer treatment,” she says.
-“Although fatigue usually lessens or stops after treatment is over, it is a very common problem for cancer patients.”
+“Although fatigue usually lessens or stops after treatment is over, it is a very common problem for those with cancer.”

 Of course, be sure to talk with your healthcare team about whether, when and which exercise is appropriate for you, Snyder recommends.